LumoSQL/lumosql/doc/lumo-build-benchmark.md

 * `benchmark` - runs all benchmarks taking into account applicable options;
 `ARGUMENTS`  is the same as for `build`.

-* `what` - outputs a ddescription of what it would be built and benchmarked as well as the values of any options; `ARGUMENTS` is the same as for `build` and `benchmark` and if present will modify the output as appropriate.
+* `what` - outputs a description of what it would be built and benchmarked as well as the values of any options; `ARGUMENTS` is the same as for `build` and `benchmark` and if present will modify the output as appropriate.

-Note that apart from the slightly different syntax, build/benchmark options are specified in the same way as Makefile arguments.
+Note that apart from the slightly different syntax, build/benchmark options are specified in the same way as standard `Makefile` arguments.

 For example, to build two versions of plain sqlite3, two versions of sqlite3+LMDB and one version of BDB with its own sqlite3: